 Instagram is definitely the go-to place to find all your vendors and look for inspiration for your wedding.
 If you live in Canada and you want to reach out to vendors, the firstly, I recommend you remove any post on your page that has your location, remove it from your page.
 You can archive your posts temporarily till after your wedding.
 A lot of vendors are likely to overcharge you because you are abroad.

 Getting a Nigerian number on a WhatsApp business account was one of the things that truly helped me.
 This was the method I used to communicate with my vendors.
 Of course, due to my response time, the vendors I committed to eventually figured I was abroad.
 It’s up to you whether or not you give out the information.
-My planner didn’t know for certain I was abroad till I saw her in Lagos, Nigeria and she asked.

 How To Send Money For Wedding Expenses